ab47cp/CODSOFT/Task 2/README.md

 CODSOFT JAVA INTERNSHIP

-This is a Number Guessing Game written in java :)
+This is a Percentage and Grade Calculator, written in java :)

 I hope you will like it.